appium-boneyard/screen_recording/README.md

 Note: This project is no longer maintained.
-Checkout [androidtool-mac](https://github.com/mortenjust/androidtool-mac) instead.
+There's a [call for maintainers](https://github.com/appium/screen_recording/issues/7).

 --